-Don Pardo's announcing booth is located in the exact same spot on which legendary conductor Arturo Toscanini's podium once stood, when he conducted the NBC Symphony Orchestra in his famous and long-running series of radio concerts.
+Don Pardo's announcing booth was located in the exact same spot on which Arturo Toscanini's podium once stood, when he conducted the NBC Symphony Orchestra in his long-running series of radio concerts.

 Candice Bergen was the first female host, the first person to host the show for a second time, and the first woman to host five times.
 Drew Barrymore has also hosted five times, her first being in 1982.

 The first "Weekend Update" anchor, Chevy Chase, has said that he modeled his catchphrase "Good evening, I'm Chevy Chase and you're not" after Eyewitness News (1983) anchor Roger Grimsby's opening line "Good evening, I'm Roger Grimsby, here now the news."
 Jane Curtin Chase's successor as "Update" anchor, used Grimsby's original intro to open the newscast.
 On the April 22, 1978 episode, he ended that night's "Update" with Grimsby's closing line, "Hoping your news is good news."

 Roseanne Barr and Dwayne Johnson are the only hosts to appear under different names: Roseanne as Roseanne Barr, Roseanne Arnold, and Roseanne and Dwayne Johnson as The Rock and Dwayne Johnson.
 John Mellencamp is the only musical guest to appear under different names: John Cougar, John Cougar Mellencamp, and John Mellencamp.